 The Investigations Division has four directorates: General Investigations; Law Enforcement; Internal Affairs; and Training.
 The division also has a Major Case Unit.

 General Investigations (GI) investigates allegations of overpayments to health and human services program clients enrolled in the Supplemental Nutrition Assistance Program (SNAP); Temporary Assistance for Needy Families (TANF) program; Medicaid; Children’s Health Insurance Program (CHIP); and the Women, Infants, and Children (WIC) program.

-Law Enforcement consists of both commissioned and non-commissioned investigators who conduct criminal investigations surrounding violations involving State Supported Living Centers and State Hospitals, Electronic Benefits Transfers, and Medicaid fraud.
-The three units comprising this directorate are the State Centers Investigative Team; the Electronic Benefit Transfer Trafficking Unit; and the Medicaid Law Enforcement Unit.
+Law Enforcement commissioned and non-commissioned investigators conduct criminal investigations of State Supported Living Centers and State Hospitals violations, and Electronic Benefits Transfers misuse.
+The two units in this directorate are the State Centers Investigative Team and the Electronic Benefit Transfer Trafficking Unit.

 The Training directorate develops modules for investigators, which are designed to increase knowledge and skills, with guidance from the OIG’s Professional Development team

 Major Case Unit